tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 that don't specify very many license

 ### Lots of open licenses

+#### Houston
 Everything's public domain on the [data.codeforhouston.com](http://data.codeforhouston.com/dataset/city-of-houston-funds), and it says so in the individual datasets, but there's no site-wide license page that explains this.

+#### United Kingdom
+`data.gov.uk` is [more explicit](http://data.gov.uk/terms-and-conditions).

+> The data and information available through www.data.gov.uk are available under terms described in the “licence” or "constraints" field of individual dataset records (meta-data).
+Except where otherwise noted this is the Open Government Licence.
+>
+> All dataset records (meta-data) published on www.data.gov.uk are licensed under the Open Government Licence.

 ### Few licenses